MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

 ---
-title: Using Xbox Live SDK to Sign-In for Mobile
+title: Adding basic sign-in code for mobile
 description: Writing code for your game to sign-in to Xbox Live on Mobile. ms.date: 03/14/2019 ms.topic: article
 keywords: xbox live, xbox, games, mobile, sign-in ms.localizationpriority: medium
 ---
-# Using Xbox Live SDK to Sign-In for Mobile
+# Adding basic sign-in code for mobile

 > [!IMPORTANT]
 > Prerequisite step: Set up an IDE with the Xbox Live SDK, for your target platforms.
 See [Getting started](index.md).

 Now that you've imported the Xbox Live SDK into your IDE, it is time to setup your project to call Xbox Live's Sign-In API.

 ## Initialize XSAPI